 He received his BA Hons in English Literature with Creative Writing & Practice from Lancaster University in 2008, and has since written for various publications.

 In 2015, he was Highly Commended for the Manchester Fiction Prize and again in 2018 for the Hastings LitFest short story competition.
 In 2019, he was longlisted for the Cambridge Short Story Prize, placed runner-up in Retreat West’s themed flash competition, and won Waterstones’ sophomore Write & Raise prize.
 In 2020, he was longlisted for the Fish Short Story Prize, the Cambridge Flash Fiction Prize, the HG Wells Short Story competition, the Retreat West Short Story Prize and the Flash 500 summer competition, as well as being shortlisted for the Lunate 500 and placed second in both the Leicester Writes prize and the Cranked Anvil spring competition.
-So far this year he has been shortlisted for the Bournemouth Writing Prize, longlisted for the Parracombe Prize, and placed in the eleventh Secret Attic contest.
+So far this year he has been longlisted for the Parracombe Prize and the Leicester Writes prize, shortlisted for the Bournemouth Writing Prize, and placed runner-up in both City Academy’s short story competition and the eleventh Secret Attic contest.

 Alongside his own work, Joe hosts Bovine Cemetery, a regular short fiction performance night at Brighton’s Komedia theatre, described by Brighton Source as ‘the most exciting place for live original fiction’.
 Bovine Cemetery is currently on hiatus, though enquiries are still welcome via email@example.com.